itp-school-2023/itp-school-2023.github.io/participation.md

 opportunity to give short presentations about their own research.

-As the number of participants is limited, all prospective participants will have to apply and provide a description of their research background, and their motivation to attend the school.
+As the number of participants is limited, all prospective participants will have to apply and provide a description of their research background and their motivation to attend the school.
 Based on this information, approximately 60 participants will be chosen from all qualified applicants.
 Admitted participants will then be provided a link for registration.